Love reading but bored with your current options?

 This guide explores different ways of learning Chinese characters efficiently, as well as how to improve pronunciation and tips for learning on one’s own.
 This e-book also features “hacks” to help you make the most of your study time.

-This Kindle download is a little over $8 and great for beginners or intermediate learners.
+This Kindle download is great for beginners or intermediate learners.
 It’s also under 200 pages, making it a great short read for any Mandarin learner.

 Who doesn’t love a bit of moving fiction? 余华 (yú huá — Yu Hua) is a China-born avant-garde author known for his psychological dramas.
 “To Live” is one of his most heartwrenching and eye-opening novels on the beauty of personal and physical freedom yet.
 The book focuses on the life of a Chinese peasant struggling to survive illness and poverty in 20th-century China.
 It’s moving and enjoyable.